easylist/easylist/easylist_cookie/README.md

 * Less complex div elements, target divs are more specific and optimised.
 * [Updated regularly](https://github.com/easylist/easylist/commits/master/easylist_cookie)

+## What is not covered in Easylist Cookie List?

+The following nags or warnings that won't be targeted.

+* Age checks
+* Regional/Country Checks
+* Health or Covid warnings
+* Tax warning/checks
+* Gambling warnings/checks

+Note: The only exception if a site combined a cookie consent message with another dialog box then the consent message blocking will take precedence.

 ## The following sites have no current workaround

 | Website | Description | Any way around it? | Details |